Guide to Obtaining an F-1 Visa

 Instructions for Canadian International Students:

-Canadian citizens do not need a visa to study in the U.S. When you cross the border to study you will need to enter as a student and provide the Officer at the port of entry the following documents:
+Canadian citizens do not need a visa to study in the U.S. When you cross the border to study you will need to enter as a F-1 student and if asked, you have to be able to provide the officer at the port of entry the following documents.

 - An unexpired Canadian passport that is valid for at least six months into the future

 - Receipt for your SEVIS I-901 fee.
 You can obtain your receipt by paying the fee using the following website: https://www.fmjfee.com/i901fee/index.html.
-In order to complete the on-line form and receive your receipt, you must have information from your I-20 and a credit card for payment.
+In order to complete the online form and receive your receipt, you must have information from your I-20 and a form of payment.
+If you have already paid, the SEVIS fee, you can go to the site and print the receipt.

 - Proof of funds to pay for your attendance at St. Lawrence including bank or other financial statements.